highfivecode/guides/index/DjangoCrashCourse.md

    self.assertIsInstance(self.card1, Card)
 ```

-4. Finally, we can run all these tests using manage.py
+4. So far our tests.py looks like: [source here](https://github.com/highfivecode/DjangoCrashCourse/blob/af2f3117a5c7d4e492a1096481bcb5fc8533b28d/flashcards/tests.py).
+Finally, we can run all these tests using manage.py

 ```shell
 $ python manage.py test